ich777/unraid_lxc_pihole/README.md

 ## Step 3: Set a static IP

 This step is highly recommended but not necessary.
 Usually, it is sufficient for your container to be assigned a random IP address from your DHCP server because the virtual IP address for your DNS should be static and is set in the [configure keepalived](#step-4-configure-keepalived) section.
+It is also recommended to change the hostname from the container with the command: `hostnamectl set-hostname <HOSTNAME>`(replace <HOSTNAME> with your prefered Hostname).

 You have multiple options here: